vince-lam/web3-phishing-detection/README.md

 The following MLOps best practices will not be applied:

 * Data version control as the dataset is static
-* Continuous model deployment CI/CD with GitHub actions
+* Continuous model deployment CI/CD with GitHub actions or Kubeflow
 * Monitoring of model in production is not required, i.e. data drift

 ## Roadmap

 * Explore dataset and assess data quality, e.g. duplicates
 * Define problem statement and evaluation metrics
-* Initialise git
-* Create repo structure
-* Create .gitignore
+* Initialise git, create repo structure, create .gitignore
 * Set up pre-commit and github actions CI/CD for linting (black), sorting (isort), and typing - for standardised styling
+* Set up DagsHub repo for online experiment and model tracking
-* Create an end-to-end training pipeline with a simple transformer (BERT) and log metrics with MLflow and DagsHub and set a baseline.
+* Create an end-to-end training pipeline with a simple transformer (BERT-based) and log metrics with MLflow and DagsHub and set a baseline.
 A pipeline consists of:
   * data ingestion
   * data preprocessing
   * model training
   * model evaluation
 * Train a few small-sized LLMs from HuggingFace and track experiment metrics due to limited time resources
+* Export best performing model as an ONNX or pickle file
 * Create Flask app
 * Dockerize the container (separate development and production builds)
 * Update README